penevl/Webhook-excutor/README.md

 1. name - can be whatever you want.
 2. url - needs to start with "/" and inside you can put only letters and numbers.
 3. script - needs to be one whole word
+4. arguments - an array.
+You need to seperate each argument from one another;

 ### Adding scripts to be executed